You’re a dedicated writer, and you’re proud of the work you do.

 You’d never tolerate a slouch.

 On a good day, you can’t type fast enough to record your ideas.
 Most of the time, the white space of a new page exhilarates you.
 It’s like rolling out fresh pastry dough or priming a canvas.
-You’re thrilled with the possibilities that await.
+You’re thrilled with anticipation.

 But sometimes, you can’t seem to find the flow you enjoyed the day before.
 And you know you can’t settle for a day off.
 You have deadlines, goals, projects backing up behind your current one.